mk270/noraise-chrome/README.md

      $ make
      $ ./google-chrome

-The script ``google-chrome'' is a wrapper around Chrome which sets up the library to be run before Chrome, disabling the XRaiseWindow() X11 call.
+The script `google-chrome` is a wrapper around Chrome which sets up the library to be run before Chrome, disabling the XRaiseWindow() X11 call.